sintraubuntuer/Tidy_Data_Coursera_Project/CodeBook.md

 ######Regarding the original dataset :

-*The variables used in the dataset come from an experiment we already described in the file README.md and were obtained in the following way: *
+*The variables used in the dataset come from an experiment we already described in the file README.md and were obtained in the following way:*

 *The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.*

 *Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).*

 *Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).*

-*These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.*
+*These signals were used to estimate variables of the feature vector for each pattern: \n '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.*

-##** Our tidy dataset uses the following rules and variables :**
+##Our tidy dataset uses the following rules and variables :

 Given that a feature list file  was provided with the original dataset including feature labels we chose not to alter the labels except for removing parenthesis "(" and ")" and dashes "-" and substituting "BodyBody" for "Body"